stefan-hoeck/idris2-rhone-js/src/Examples/Reset.md

 zero.
 On every button click, the user interface should be updated and display the actual count.
-In addition, we do not want users to increase or decrease the counter too much, so the corresponding buttons should be disabled if values get too large or too small.
+In addition, we do not want users to increase or decrease the counter too much, so the corresponding buttons should be disabled if values are getting too large or too small.
-Resetting the state makes no sense when the counter is at zero, so the "reset" button should be disabled in that case as well.
+Resetting the state makes no sense when the counter is at zero, so the *reset* button should be disabled in that case as well.

 ```idris